 Health Insurance Requirements

-Because of the health insurance requirements, a health insurance hold (Health Insurance Hold) is placed on all international students each semester, which includes Fall, Winter, and Spring/Summer.
-A residency code of N (Non-Resident) indicates that a student is a resident of a foreign country.
+Because of the health insurance requirements, a health insurance hold is placed on all international students each semester, which includes Fall, Winter, and Spring/Summer.
 This mechanism allows the OISS staff to track and monitor students who have not purchased health insurance and could potentially be "out of status."

-All International Students and Scholars must purchase health insurance through AIG or show proof of WSU issued insurance before their "Health Insurance Hold" is released.
+All International Students and Scholars must purchase health insurance through Relation Insurance Services or show proof of WSU issued insurance before their "Health Insurance Hold" is released.

 STUDENTS/SCHOLARS WITH THE FOLLOWING NON-IMMIGRANT STATUS ARE REQUIRED TO HAVE HEALTH INSURANCE: